wolfadex/elm-open-api-cli/docs/USAGE.md

 ### Install the CLI:

 -   `npm install -D elm-open-api`

 ### Run the CLI:

 -   `npx elm-open-api ./page/to/oas.json`

 ### Arguments you can pass:

 -   `<entryFilePath>`: The path to the Open API Spec, either `.json` or `.y[a]ml`
     -   Technically the OAS allows for parts of a spec to be in separate files, but this isn't supported yet.
 -   `[--output-dir <output dir>]`: The directory to output to.
 Defaults to `generated/`.
 -   `[--module-name <module name>]`: The Elm module name.
 Default to `<OAS info.title>`.
 -   `[--auto-convert-swagger]`: If passed in, and a Swagger doc is encountered, will attempt to convert it to an Open API file.
 If not passed in, and a Swagger doc is encountered, the user will be manually prompted to convert.
 -   `[--swagger-conversion-url]`: The URL to use to convert a Swagger doc to an Open API file.
 Defaults to `https://converter.swagger.io/api/convert`.
 -   `[--swagger-conversion-command]`: Instead of making an HTTP request to convert from Swagger to Open API, use this command.
 -   `[--swagger-conversion-command-args]`: Additional arguments to pass to the Swagger conversion command, before the contents of the Swagger file are passed in.
 -   `[--generateTodos <generateTodos>]`: Whether to generate TODOs for unimplemented endpoints, or fail when something unexpected is encountered.
 Defaults to `no`.
 To generate `Debug.todo ""` instead of failing use one of: `yes`, `y`, `true`.
+-   `[--overrides <file path>]`: Load an additional file to override parts of the original Open API file.
+    - This is most commonly used for malformed OAS files (e.g. missing `required` on a required field) but can be used for anything you want
+-   `[--write-merged-to <file path>]`: Write the merged Open API spec to the given file (see `--overrides` for merging).
 ## Example outputs:

 Assume we have an OAS file named `my-cool-company-oas.json` and it has a field `"title": "My Coool Company"` and we run the CLI like so